howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

     return null;
 }
 ```
-Run `composer test` again the and the tests should pass.
+Run `composer test-unit` again the and the tests should pass.

 Now we need to return the correct order for a given username.

-Create the following failing test in `OrdersTest.php` that should return an array of order items for the user with the username of `howtocodewell2`.
+Create the following failing test in `tests/OrdersTest.php` that should return an array of order items for the user with the username of `howtocodewell2`.

 ```php
 public function testGetOrdersWithCorrectUsername(): void